42

 4.7 Meet penguins

-R 4.5 and later includes a dataset called penguins (from the Palmer Archipelago in Antarctica), and it’s a good place to try vectors on real data.
+R 4.5 and later includes a dataset called penguins (from the Palmer Archipelago in Antarctica), and it’s a good place to see everything from this chapter working on real measurements.
 If you’re running an older version, install it with install.packages("palmerpenguins") and load it with library(palmerpenguins).

 length(bill)